On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Introduction

-If both $\cX_0$ and $\cX'_0$ are assumed to be smooth K\"ahler-Einstein manifolds then part of Theorem \ref{main} is a consequence of the work \cite{Sz2010}, where the more general case for arbitrary polarization is established.
+If both $\cX_0$ and $\cX'_0$ are assumed to be {\em smooth} K\"ahler-Einstein manifolds then part of Theorem \ref{main} is a consequence of the work \cite{Sz2010}, where the more general case for arbitrary polarization is established.
 When the fiber is of dimension 2, this is also implied by the work of \cite{Tian1990, OSS} as explicit compactifications of K\"ahler-Einstein Del Pezzo surfaces are constructed there.
+We remark that the Zariski openness has already been established in \cite{Don2013,Odaka14} when the fibers are Fano K\"ahler-Einstein {\em manifolds} with {\em discrete} automorphism.
+Finally, we remark that there is an independent work in \cite{SSY} obtaining similar results along this line, see Remark \ref{r-history}.

-Now let us give a brief account of our approach.
+Now let us give a brief account of our approach to Theorem \ref{main}.
 First we note that although part of our theorem is stated in algebro-geometric terms, the proof indeed relies heavily on known analytic results, especially the recent work in \cite{CDS2, CDS3, Tian2014}.
 On the other hand, we remark that no further analytic tools are developed beyond their work in our paper.
 So our argument is actually more of an algebro-geometric nature.

 The first main tool for us is a continuity method very similar to the one proposed by Donaldson in \cite{Don2011}.
 Indeed, by throwing in an auxiliary divisor $\cD\in |-mK_\cX|$, we consider the following log extension of Theorem \ref{main}.